Upload Button Icon Add office photos

 Skills evaluated in this interview

-I was interviewed before Feb 2021.
+I appeared for an interview before Feb 2021.

 Round 1 - Face to Face